sanmakaren/GraphFinal/README.md

 # GraphFinal
-Final project for my Data Structures class
+Final project for my Data Structures class for the Fall 2017

 This is an implementation of the Graph class in Java.
 It is able to preform Bread-First Traversal, Depth-First Traversal, and Dijkstra's Shortest Path algorithm.